nuprl/TypeWeaver/README.md

 - `all`: run everything

-- `predict-all`: run type prediction for all systems
+- `predict-all`: run type prediction for all models

-- `weave-all`: run type weaving for all systems
+- `weave-all`: run type weaving for all models

-- `typecheck-all`: run type checking for all systems
+- `typecheck-all`: run type checking for all models

-- `predict`, `weave`, `typecheck`: run type prediction, type weaving, or type checking, for the system specified by the `ENGINE` variable
+- `predict`, `weave`, `typecheck`: run type prediction, type weaving, or type checking, for the model specified by the `MODEL` variable

 - `csv`: generate summary CSVs